 Alaska offers vast mining opportunities across the state and it plays an important role in sustaining Alaska’s economy.
 Mining in Alaska includes exploration, development and production of gold, silver, copper, zinc, lead, coal and even construction materials.
 With all of these possibilities, mining provides thousands of jobs to Alaskans.

-- In collaboration with the AMA and other business and government partners, a mining workforce development plan for the state was developed and published in January 2015.
-The plan has now transitioned into the implementation phase.
+In collaboration with the AMA and other business and government partners, a mining workforce development plan for the state was developed and published in January 2015.